Apple System Design Interview: What the Bar Tests at Each Level

 The team lunch is not a break.
 Apple uses it to assess how you engage with people when the pressure is nominally off.
 Be curious, ask real questions, and be a person.

-One uniquely Apple thing: if you are clearly below bar in the first half, some teams cut the loop short and skip the remaining rounds.
+One uniquely Apple thing: if the hiring manager has consistent below-bar feedback by the fourth round, some teams end the onsite early and skip the rest of the loop.
 That is not common across big tech.
 Prepare to be on from round one.

 For a fuller view of the overall process, the Apple software engineer interview guide covers coding rounds, compensation, and the recruiter timeline.